C4 Logo Return to main site

 WHO target: Fewer than 4 new cases per 100,000 women*

-Status: Cervical cancer incidence was 6.4 per 100,000 women in 2019 (most recent single year of data available), so a 38% reduction is required to reach elimination.
-Rates for the period 2015-19 were more than three times higher than the elimination target in Indigenous women, and at least twice as high as the elimination target women living in Tasmania or very remote areas.
-Incidence rates increased with increasing area-level socioeconomic disadvantage and tended to increase with increasing remoteness.
+Status: Cervical cancer incidence was 6.6 per 100,000 women in 2020 (most recent single year of data available), so a 39% reduction is required to reach elimination.
+Rates for the period 2016-2020 were 6.4 per 100,000 women, which was three times as high as the elimination target among Aboriginal and Torres Strait Islander women, therefore a 67% reduction is needed to achieve elimination.
+Rates over the period 2016-2020 were at least twice as high as the elimination target for women living in outer regional or very remote areas.
+Incidence rates increased with increasing area-level socioeconomic disadvantage and also tended to increase with increasing remoteness.

 * the target (and therefore rates in this report) are age-standardised using the WHO World 2015 female population